Best Checking (Everyday) Accounts in Switzerland of February 2026

 Which Swiss bank has the best mobile app?

-How long does it take to open a private bank account?
+How long does it take to open a Swiss bank account?

 Do I need a minimum deposit to open a private account?